US border authorities roll out updated pursuit policy – KION546

 The American Civil Liberties Union of New Mexico had criticized Sunday’s crash and called for the agency to prioritize best practices.

-“This tragic incident is the horrific but predictable outcome of the Border Patrol’s reckless vehicle pursuits, which put at risk the lives of people seeking asylum in the U.S., as well as all New Mexicans,” Rebecca Sheff, an ACLU attorney, said in a statement.
+Rebecca Sheff, an attorney with the group, said Wednesday the changes mark an important step forward for border communities.
+She said preserving human life is paramount, and the policy makes that a central consideration by adopting many widely accepted best practices, such as banning certain techniques for stopping vehicles.

+“This revised CBP vehicle pursuit policy is in many ways the result of tireless advocacy by people who have lost loved ones or been injured by reckless Border Patrol vehicle pursuits,” she said.

-According to CBP, the driver sped away after an agent turned on his emergency lights to stop a vehicle suspected of smuggling people.
-The driver lost control within seconds.
+According to Customs and Border Patrol, the driver in the most recent case sped away and lost control within seconds after an agent turned on his emergency lights.

+Federal authorities confirmed Wednesday that an undocumented noncitizen from Mexico was facing charges in connection with Sunday’s deadly rollover and that more arrests were pending.

 In August, two brothers from Mexico were charged after fleeing from authorities and crashing their vehicle, killing two and injuring 10 others just miles from the U.S.-Mexico border.
 The brothers themselves had been smuggled into the U.S. and agreed to bring in more migrants to pay their debt, according to court documents.

 Border authorities have said human smuggling has been on the rise in the area, which includes El Paso, Texas, and rural parts of New Mexico.
-They have reported that since October, authorities have located nearly 60 stash houses and more than 650 migrants in efforts to curb smuggling in the region.
+Since October, authorities have located nearly 60 stash houses and more than 650 migrants as part of efforts to curb smuggling in the region.

 Homeland Security’s civil rights office informed Customs and Border Protection in February 2022 that it had received multiple complaints about possible civil rights violations stemming from vehicle pursuits over the previous year.
 The allegations claimed that personnel unnecessarily engage in pursuits at high rates of speeds that were unwarranted.